 How to Apply

-Acceptable Admission Documentation: as listed below will be retained in the students file.
+Acceptable Admission Documentation: Copies of documentation listed below will be retained in the

-- Copy of the GED or copy of the GED official letter with passing scores
+- The GED or copy of the GED official letter with passing scores

 Admissions Exceptions: A student may also be admitted if they are beyond the age of compulsory school attendance as prescribed by the state of Pennsylvania.
-(35 years of age or older) The student will need to provide a copy of one form of identification proving the student is at least 35 years of age (Please note a student would not be eligible to receive Title IV financial aid or receive the Associate Degree (AST) unless the student met one of the other recognized equivalents of a high school diploma) A student that is a senior in High School may be admitted if the student’s parent, guardian or the student’s guidance counselor provide documentation showing that the student fully intends on graduating from High School and signs a disclaimer acknowledging that the student will not be able to graduate from BCSBC until they graduate from High School.
+(35 years of age or older) The student will need to provide a copy of one form of identification proving the student is at least 35 years of age (Please note a student would not be eligible to receive Title IV financial aid unless the student meets one of the recognized equivalents of a high school diploma) A student that is a senior in High School may be admitted if the student’s parent, guardian or the student’s guidance counselor provide documentation showing that the student fully intends to graduate from High School and signs a disclaimer acknowledging that the student will not be able to graduate from BCSBC until they graduate from High School.

 Foreign Educational Requirements: